Wonderfully aromatic and bursting with flavor, this Masoor Dal recipe comes together in 30 minutes and will absolutely “wow” your taste buds!

 - 1-2 green chilies , chopped (if preferred discard seeds and membranes to reduce the heat)

 - 1/2 cup onion , finely chopped

 - 1/4 teaspoon asafoetida (aka hing powder)

 - 2 teaspoons ground coriander

-- Pinch of Kashmiri chile powder (or cayenne pepper)
+- Pinch Kashmiri chili powder or cayenne pepper

 - Small pinch of cinnamon

 - Juice of one lime